rajpatel2435/rajpatel2435/README.md

 # 💫 About Me:
-I am a passionate web developer with 1.5+ year of experience in WordPress, JavaScript,Next JS, and MERN Stack .<br>I specialize in creating high-quality web applications, improving businesses' digital presence and performance, and solving complex problems.<br> In addition to my professional work, I am an open-source enthusiast who is always looking for ways to contribute to the community. <br>I am a lifelong learner and strive to continuously improve my skills and knowledge.
+Hi!
+I'm Raj, a passionate full stack web developer with expertise in both front-end and back-end technologies.
+I specialize in building custom WordPress themes and plugins, ensuring they are both functional and optimized for performance.
+My full stack skills include working with Node.js, React, Next.js, MongoDB, and SQL, enabling me to create comprehensive, scalable applications.
+I have a track record of significant achievements, such as improving site performance by 25% on the Pointspreads project and enhancing user engagement through effective development practices.

+My experience spans various industries, including the gambling sector, where I developed and supported high-performance websites.
+I am continuously expanding my expertise into new areas such as blockchain technology and game development.
+My commitment to leveraging a diverse technology stack allows me to deliver robust solutions and stay at the forefront of web development trends.

 ## 🌐 Socials: